 SELECTED GROUP EXHIBITIONS

-2023 Sinking Feeling, Curated by Heather Diack, Or Gallery, Vancouver, Canada (current)
+2023 Sinking Feeling, curated by Heather Diack, Or Gallery, Vancouver, Canada

 2022 GOOD TO KNOW.FYI presents BETA FISH at Beaches, Miami Beach, FL